magento/devdocs/guides/v2.2/cloud/project/log-locations.md

 -  **Exception log**: `var/log/exception.log`
 -  **Reports**: `var/reports/`

-The `cloud.log` file contains feedback from each stage of the deployment process; however, logs specifically from the deploy hook are unique for each environment.
-The deploy log is in the following environment-specific directories:
+Though the `cloud.log` file contains feedback from each stage of the deployment process, logs from the deploy hook are unique to each environment.
+The environment-specific deploy log is in the following directories:

 -  **Starter and Pro Integration**: `/var/log/deploy.log`
 -  **Pro Staging**: `/var/log/platform/<project_id>_stg/deploy.log`